Products of sequentially compact spaces and compactness with respect to a set of filters: Sequential compactness

 \begin{proposition} \labbel{atmost} If a product is sequentially compact, then the set of factors with a nonconverging sequence has cardinality $<\m s$. \end{proposition}

-\begin{proof} Suppose by contradiction that there are $\geq \m s$ factors with a non converging sequence.
-Since each factor is sequentially compact, then, by \cite[Lemma 7]{1} there are $\geq \m s$ factors which are not ultraconnected, and \cite[Lemma 8]{1} gives a contradiction. \end{proof}
+\begin{proof} Suppose by contradiction that there are $\geq \m s$ factors with a nonconverging sequence.
+Since each factor is sequentially compact, then, by Lemma \ref{da1}(i), there are $\geq \m s$ factors which are not ultraconnected, and Lemma \ref{da1}(ii) gives a contradiction. \end{proof}

 \begin{corollary} \labbel{prod} A product of topological spaces is sequentially compact if and only if all subproducts by $\leq \m s$ factors are sequentially compact. \end{corollary}